leighfletcher/academic-kickstart/content/engagement/public-talks/index.md

 This section is divided into two - talks for a general audience, and scroll down for talks to astronomy societies.

 ## General Audience
+* National Space Centre #GalaxiesAssemble - coordinator and speaker for two weeks of activities related to the James Webb Space Telescope, throughout the October half-term.
+Two public talks were well attended (~200 guests) by all ages.
 * Royal Astronomical Society [Livestream of Uranus observations](https://www.youtube.com/watch?v=bBqYso9RDSs) from NASA's IRTF, broadcast live via Youtube.
 I gave a 45-minute lecture on future missions to the Ice Giants.
 * GoSpaceWatch, Virtual Lecture, April 21st 2021:  Public presentation on *The Jovian Explorers: From Juno to JUICE*, delivered via Zoom.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We had a great <a href="https://twitter.com/GoSpaceWatchUK?ref_src=twsrc%5Etfw">@GoSpaceWatchUK</a> lecture meeting tonight with Dr Leigh Fletcher <a href="https://twitter.com/LeighFletcher?ref_src=twsrc%5Etfw">@LeighFletcher</a> of the University of Leicester.
 The Jovian Explorers: From Juno to JUICE was enjoyed by some 59 participants.
 A GoSpaceWatch record on Zoom. <a href="https://t.co/278bMk8LUu">pic.twitter.com/278bMk8LUu</a></p>&mdash; GoSpaceWatch (@GoSpaceWatchUK) <a href="https://twitter.com/GoSpaceWatchUK/status/1384973809908846596?ref_src=twsrc%5Etfw">April 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>